My Essential Alaska Travel Resources :

 6. Take a Road Trip

-My favorite thing to do in Kodiak is to rent a car (easiest through Turo) and taking a drive around the island.
+My favorite thing to do in Kodiak is to rent a car (easiest through Turo) and take a drive around the island.
 By car there are really only two options from Kodiak - you can either go Northeast or Southwest.
 From end to end the road is about 57 miles long, and you can easily drive from White Sands Beach at the North end of the road to Fossil Beach at the South end of the road in one day.
 I promise you'll see some of the most beautiful views on this road trip, in my personal opinion - some of the best in Alaska!

-7. Look for Wildlife & Tide Pooling
+7. Wildlife & Tide Pooling

 Other Alaska blog posts you might be interested in :